 - Slice the cod into strips about 2cm wide.
 Lightly oil a baking tray too.

 - Get three bowls ready to coat the fish in breadcrumbs.
-In the first bowl mix the flour and the cayenne.
+In the first bowl mix the flour, cayenne and salt.
 In the next bowl put the egg.
 In the last bowl put the breadcrumbs and dukkah.

 - Roll the fish fingers in the flour, then dip them in the egg and finally roll them in the breadcrumbs.
 Put them on the baking tray.